nwheels-io/NWheels/CONTRIBUTING.md

 - Delegate validation of your intentions to compiler, as much as possible
   - wherever possible, apply `readonly` to fields
   - use least possible visibility for types and members
+- Beware of performance.
+Avoid performance killers (e.g. Reflection), especially in performance-sensitive parts of code
+  - Performance-sensitive parts are those standing on execution paths counted towards system throughput (e.g. request handling pipeline in a web server).
-- Cover production code with tests
+- Cover production code with tests.
+Coverage of at least 80% is reuqired.

 ### C# coding style